+VENUE

+Supported by

+Centre for Advanced

+Sanitation Solutions (CASS)

+Bangalore

+RGRHCL

-BACKGROUND Urbanisation is one of the most important demographic trends of this century.
+Urbanisation is one of the most important demographic trends of this century.
 Rapid growth of cities has created a shortfall in the supply of infrastructure and services leading to a deteriorating environment.
 Most Indian cities try to handle the infrastructure requirements through centralised systems, that require high capital and Operation and Maintenance (O&M) cost.
 With increasing urbanisation, the centralised system becomes unmanageable for the local authorities.
-Decentralised basic needs services can complement conventional centralised systems for better service delivery, if not replace it completely.
+Decentralised basic need services can complement conventional centralised systems for better service delivery, if not replace it completely.

 Today, an estimated two billion people in the world do not have access to 'adequate' sanitation facilities.
 Disposal of domestic sewage from cities and towns is the biggest source of pollution of water bodies in India.
 Indian cities generate 33,212 million litre of sewage per day (mld) but can treat only 6,190!
-This huge volume of untreated sewage remains a major cause of water pollution and environmental contamination.
+This huge volume of untreated sewage remains the biggest cause of water pollution and environmental contamination.
 Introduction of a decentralised system of waste management as a complementary option to the centralised system can be an effective solution to tackle pollution in urban areas.
-Moreover, decentralisation helps to increase community participation in the decision making process, implementation, and maintenance.
-In this context, there is an increasing need for scaling up decentralised approaches for adequate and sustainable basic needs services.
+Moreover, decentralisation helps to increase community participation in the decision making process, in implementation, and in maintenance.

+In this context, there is an increasing need for scaling up decentralised approaches for adequate and sustainable basic need services.
 Decentralised wastewater treatment systems have an enormous potential in contributing to the development of sustainable environmental sanitation.
-The Consortium for DEWATS Dissemination (CDD) Society aims to bridge this supply gap by enhancing the capacities of service providers across the country.
+The Consortium for DEWATS Dissemination (CDD) aims to bridge this supply gap by enhancing the capacities of service providers across the country.